Scoheart/lost/README-DEPLOYMENT.md

 2. Nginx installed and running
 3. Proper permissions for the deploy directories
 4. Sudo access for the deployment user (to configure Nginx)

+## Development Environment

+The project uses:
+- Node.js 20.x
+- pnpm 9.x as the package manager
+- Java 17 for backend development

 ## Backend Configuration